Harrindy/TestUSO/README.md

 # TestUSO

-This R package can be used to conduct nonparametric goodness-of-fit tests for uniform stochastic ordering proposed by Tang et al. (2017) and Wang et al. (2019).
+This R package provides nonparametric goodness-of-fit tests for uniform stochastic ordering.
+These tests are proposed by Tang et al. (2017) and Wang et al. (2019).

 # Installation